reeseschultz/ReeseUnityDemos/Packages/com.reese.nav/README.md

 ## Introduction

-This is a multi-threaded navigation package using [Unity DOTS](https://unity.com/dots).
-It supports obstacle avoidance, terrain, agents automatically jumping between surfaces with artificial gravity, parenting of agents and surfaces for preserving local transformations, flocking behaviors (cohesion, alignment & separation) and even backward compatibility with GameObjects.
-It's maintained by me, [Reese](https://github.com/reeseschultz/).
-[0x6c23](https://github.com/0x6c23), Dennis, contributed the flocking feature.
+This is a multi-threaded navigation package using [Unity DOTS](https://unity.com/dots), maintained by [Reese](https://github.com/reeseschultz/).
+It supports obstacle avoidance, terrain, agents automatically jumping between surfaces with artificial gravity, parenting of agents and surfaces for preserving local transformations, flocking behaviors (originally contributed by [Dennis](https://github.com/0x6c23)) and even backward compatibility with GameObjects.

 If you don't want all the extra bells and whistles, such as surface management and jumping, please see the [pathing package](https://github.com/reeseschultz/ReeseUnityDemos/tree/path#reeses-dots-pathing) instead.

+## Support

+Need support or software customization?
+[Read more about consulting with the maintainer, Reese, and other services he provides...](https://reese.codes)

 ## Clone (Optional)